 Notwithstanding other requirements of local, state or federal law, as soon as a person responsible for a facility or operation, or responsible for emergency response for a facility or operation has information of or suspects a release of materials at that facility or operation resulting in or which may result in discharge of pollutants to the municipal drainage system or waters of the Commonwealth, the person shall take all necessary steps to ensure containment, and cleanup of the release.
 In the event of a release of oil or hazardous materials, the person shall immediately notify the municipal fire and police departments and the department of public works, Board of health, and Conservation Commission.
-In the event of a release of non-hazardous material, the reporting person shall notify the Authorized Enforcement Agency no later than the next business day.
-The reporting person shall provide to the Authorized Enforcement Agency written confirmation of all telephone, facsimile or inperson notifications within three business days thereafter.
+In the event of a release of non-hazardous material, the reporting person shall notify the Authorized Enforcement Agency written confirmation of all telephone, facsimile or inperson notifications within three business days thereafter.
 If the discharge of prohibited materials is from a commercial or industrial facility, the facility owner or operator of the facility shall retain on-site a written record of the discharge and the actions taken to prevent its recurrence.
 Such records shall be retained for at least three years.